olatignies/snowstorm-local/README.md

 ## 📌 Legal Notice

 By using Snowstorm, you acknowledge and agree to the **terms and conditions** of each terminology source you import or use.

+---

+## 💡 Tips

+-   Modifying the .env file after a `docker compose up` requires a `docker compose up` again after a `docker compose down`.
+Restarting the impacted container alone isn't enough for the modified env variables to be taken into account.
+-   Make sure that enough memory is allocated to docker (> 8 GB).
+If you don't, the ElasticSearch container will typically fail with exit code 137.